WillaLee/PaperManager/README.md

   - Extracts metadata (DOI, authors, journal, etc.).
   - Generates and exports references in BibTeX format for LaTeX compatibility.
   - Provides an interactive UI to edit and validate citations.
+  - Checks H-index to assess the credibility of sources and determine if they are worth citing.

 - **Text-to-Speech (TTS)**: Converts summaries into natural-sounding speech for accessibility and multitasking.